MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 To use the MigrateArch attribute, you need the following:

-- At least Version 1902 of Office 365 ProPlus installed on the device that you want to change the bitness of.
+- At least Version 1902 of Microsoft 365 Apps installed on the device that you want to change the bitness of.
 - At least version 16.0.11615.33602 of the Office Deployment Tool from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49117).
 - A location that contains all the product and language files for the architecture that you are changing the installation to.